 For those of you who are social workers a BIG thank you for all you do as part of The Salvation Army and the individuals and families serviced by the local units every day.

 Please join us for the upcoming webinar and share this training opportunity with others at your location.

-WUM Division Staff – This webinar is eligible to meet 1.0 hours of training for the Case Documentation competency area towards the case management certification.
+WUM Division Staff – This webinar is eligible to meet 1.0 hours of training for the Interview & Assessments Skills competency area towards the case management certification.
 For more details click here.

 Please note that we are not permitted to provide CEU’s for webinar training sessions.
 Webinars are provided for educational and on-going training purposes only.

 After registering, you will receive a confirmation email containing information about joining the webinar.

 Click HERE to view recording links for past webinars

 Once a month we will roundup a variety of resources, news articles or items of interest we’ve come across that could be helpful in providing services, increasing staff knowledge and/or improving skills.